 Just ‘B’ Bereavement Support and Talking Spaces

-Face-to-face contact has been suspended as part of these services until further notice.
+Face-to-face contact has been suspended as part of these services.
 We have introduced telephone support to provide alternative support to clients.

 This service is currently suspended until further notice.
 Telephone support will be provided as above.